RichardLitt/awesome-fantasy/README.md

 Uhm, the best.
 It's awesome.
 Stop what you're doing and go watch it.
 Now. - [@RichardLitt](https://github.com/RichardLitt)

-> In a war-torn world of elemental magic, a young boy reawakens to undertake a dangerous mystic quest to fulfill his destiny as the Avatar.
+> "In a war-torn world of elemental magic, a young boy reawakens to undertake a dangerous mystic quest to fulfill his destiny as the Avatar."

 #### [Game of Thrones](http://www.imdb.com/title/tt0944947/) [9.5] :star2:

 Pretty good, if overly televised at times and with too much emphasis on sexual violence.
 Beautifully shot otherwise. - [@RichardLitt](https://github.com/RichardLitt)

-> Several noble families fight for control of the mythical land of Westeros.
+> "Several noble families fight for control of the mythical land of Westeros."

 ---